SWEN-101/2221-SWEN-101-03-7-coolteamname/README.md

 - Katie Lawson
 - Peter Wu
 - Jeremy Smart

-# create-svelte
+# Setup
 Add node.js
+from https://nodejs.org/en/
-and be able to use npm commands from https://nodejs.org/en/
+and be able to use npm commands in the terminal

 ## Creating a project